UPDATE rec’d 11/1/2019: This is the 2nd submittal for this project. The updated Review deadline is 5:00 pm on November 15, 2019.

 The public may enter written comment, and all comments are evaluated as to whether valid to placement of the encroachment at the specific proposed location.
 General discontent or disapproval however is not considered as a valid denial, as all sites have been pre screened by Public Works as meeting placement rules before even being submitted for review.
 Please note that this project plan review opportunity is for BOTH a Utility Plan Review AND Encroachment Permit Review for proposed cellular antenna poles and associated wiring/ equipment within the Public Right of Way of the City and County of Denver.

-The public may access the project files and submit review comments by selecting the corresponding project (2019-ENCROACHMENT-0000083) at the Denver Public Works E-Review Web Page.
+The public may access the project files and submit review comments by selecting the corresponding project (2019-ENCROACHMENT-0000083_2ND) at the Denver Public Works E-Review Web Page.
 The Review deadline is 5:00 pm on July 15, 2019 for these two new placements.
+See updated date above.

 As an addendum regarding these towers, why they are not co-located on utility poles and why there are no public hearings, a neighbor who is well versed in this industry shared the following information with our Assn last year when the matter of the small cell towers emerged: